 Support and Feature Requests

 Please note that I do this work in my spare time as I can and I am not a professional developer, however I play one on TV.
-I do my best to answer support requests, however I don’t like having to answer questions for items that are explained here in the documentation.
-I do maintain a list of feature requests.
+I do my best to answer support requests, however I don’t like having to answer questions for items that are explained in the documentation.
 Development items are prioritized by me based on the level of difficulty and what I’m interested in.
 I welcome code contributions, code testing, bug reports, and any help you can provide.
-This can even be helping with documentation or providing support to others on the Radio Artisan discussion group.
+This can even be helping with documentation or providing support to others on the Radio Artisan Groups.io group.